Inklingo

 NounA2General

-Use 'zona' for a general space, a part of a city or country, or figuratively for a specific domain like 'comfort zone'.
-It can also refer to a part of the body.
+Use 'zona' for a general space, a part of a city or country, or figuratively for a context like a comfort zone or a difficult situation.

 A stylized illustration of a forest area clearly marked with a distinct boundary line on a simplified map, representing a geographical area.